Devs discuss the history and the future of so-called 'walking sims'

 Tacoma

-“It’s the most videogamey experience I’ve ever had in real life,” Zimonja says.
+“It’s the most video game-y experience I’ve ever had in real life,” Zimonja says.
 “It’s very strange to have these characters walking around you.
 They’re almost NPCs.
 And you can go through drawers and look at documents.
 It is very much like our videogames.”

 The future of games, then, whether simulating walking or drawer-looting, seems to hinge on the same core idea that brings audiences to the theatre or, indeed, a sporting venue: they are a shared experience.